spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/stage.md

 ### Validate

-You can validate that the Edge host is ready for the site installation by simulating a site deployment on one of the Edge hosts.
+You can validate that the Edge host is ready for the on-site deployment by simulating an on-site deployment on one of the Edge hosts.
 The simulation process will require you to complete the installation process and reset the device after the validation.